Some call it keto acne, keto hives, keto itch, or the scientific name, “prurigo pigmentosa”. But whatever you call it…

 If you keep an active training or fitness regimen, you’ll want to be even more conscious of your protein intake.
 More active individuals require more protein - and this fact will become painfully obvious if you suppress your protein too low and develop an unsightly keto rash.

-Cure and prevent Keto Rash.
+Potentially Cure and Prevent Keto Rash.
 For Good!

-You can still enjoy the lifelong benefits of a ketogenic diet without developing keto rash.
+You can still potentially enjoy the lifelong benefits of a ketogenic diet without developing keto rash.
 You just need to be smart and maintain adequate dietary protein.

 If that sounds complicated, don’t worry.
 We’re here to help!
 Email us by clicking here or leave a comment below!